What Is the 'One Bite Rule'?

 Ways to Show Prior Knowledge of an Animal’s Viciousness

 You may be wondering what it takes to show an owner or caretaker had or should have had knowledge of an animal’s harmful tendencies.
 Fortunately for the injured party, there are more ways to prove this than evidence of a prior bite attack.
 For example, if a dog is kept as a guard dog and has been trained to attack, or is of a breed known for viciousness, its danger should be apparent to the owner.
 Similarly, if your cat frequently snaps at or attempts to bite people, you probably know about that harmful tendency.
 If people have complained to you about your animal’s aggressive behavior, or you’ve been known to warn others that your pet may harm them, these and other evidence can be used to show you knew the animal might attack someone.

-Whether you were hurt by a neighbor’s animal or your pet attacked someone, knowing which laws and rules of liability apply to your case can be confusing.
+Whether you were hurt by a neighbor's animal or your pet attacked someone, knowing which laws and rules of liability apply to your case can be confusing.
 You also may not have much experience gathering evidence or assessing the strength of your claims.
-Get a better handle on your case by receiving a free claim review from an attorney familiar with the one bite rule and the legal ramifications of animal attacks in general.
+Get a better handle on your case by speaking to a local personal injury attorney who's familiar with the one bite rule and the legal ramifications of animal attacks in general.